yatishGautam/backend_todo_allfeatures/Readme.md

 - **Task Status**: Allow users to mark tasks as completed or pending.
 - **Task Details**: Include fields for task title, description, due date, priority level, and category.
 - **Task Sorting and Filtering**: Enable users to sort tasks by due date, priority, or category.
 Also, implement filtering options to view tasks based on status or category.
-- **Reminder Notifications**: Optionally, integrate reminder notifications to alert users of approaching task deadlines.
-- **User Preferences**: Allow users to customize their todo list settings, such as default sorting options or theme preferences.
 - **Data Persistence**: Store user tasks and preferences securely in a database for persistent storage.
-- **Responsive Design**: Ensure the application is responsive and accessible across various devices and screen sizes.

 ## Technologies
-- **Frontend**: HTML, CSS, JavaScript (with frameworks like React.js, Vue.js, or Angular)
-- **Backend**: Node.js with Express.js (for RESTful API), MongoDB (or any other database of your choice)
+- **Backend**: Node.js with Express.js (for RESTful API), MongoDB
 - **Authentication**: JSON Web Tokens (JWT) for user authentication and authorization
 - **Database**: MongoDB for storing user tasks and preferences
-- **Notification**: Optionally, use services like Firebase Cloud Messaging (FCM) or email/SMS APIs for reminder notifications

 ## Implementation Steps
 1. **Set up the Development Environment**: Install necessary tools and dependencies such as Node.js, Express.js, MongoDB, etc.
-2. **Design the User Interface**: Create wireframes and design the frontend UI using HTML/CSS and a frontend framework of your choice.
-3. **Implement Backend Services**: Develop RESTful API endpoints using Express.js for user authentication, task management, and data persistence.
+2. **Implement Backend Services**: Develop RESTful API endpoints using Express.js for user authentication, task management, and data persistence.
-4. **Integrate Authentication**: Implement user authentication using JWT to secure API endpoints.
+3. **Integrate Authentication**: Implement user authentication using JWT to secure API endpoints.
-5. **Connect to Database**: Set up MongoDB database and integrate it with the backend to store user tasks and preferences.
+4. **Connect to Database**: Set up MongoDB database and integrate it with the backend to store user tasks and preferences.
-6. **Develop Frontend Components**: Implement frontend components and logic to interact with the backend API for task management.
-7. **Test and Debug**: Test the application thoroughly, including user authentication, task creation/modification, and data retrieval.
+5. **Test and Debug**: Test the application thoroughly, including user authentication, task creation/modification, and data retrieval.
-8. **Deploy the Application**: Deploy the application to a web server or cloud platform for public access.

 ## Additional Features (Optional)
 - Collaborative Todo Lists: Allow users to share and collaborate on todo lists with friends or colleagues.